Satya Bhabha

-Satya Sorab Bhabha (born 13 December 1983) is a British-American actor known for his role as Matthew Patel in the 2010 film Scott Pilgrim vs. the World and his recurring role as Shivrang in New Girl.
+Satya Sorab Bhabha (born 13 December 1983) is a British actor known for his role as Matthew Patel in the 2010 film Scott Pilgrim vs. the World and the 2023 animated series Scott Pilgrim Takes Off, and for his recurring role as Shivrang in the 2013 second season of New Girl.

 Life and career

 Bhabha was born in London, England.
 His father, professor Homi K. Bhabha, is an Indian Zoroastrian of Parsi heritage.
 His mother, lecturer Jacqueline Bhabha (née Strimpel), was born in India, to German Jewish parents, and grew up in Italy.
 He is a graduate of Yale University, where he acted in and directed student theatre productions, is said to have been a member of Skull and Bones, and was a recipient of the Louis Sudler Prize for Excellence in the Arts.

 In 2010, Bhabha appeared in the film version of the graphic novel Scott Pilgrim, entitled Scott Pilgrim vs. the World.
 Bhabha plays the lead role in the Deepa Mehta film Midnight's Children (2012), based on Salman Rushdie's novel Midnight's Children.

 In 2012, Bhabha was cast in the Fox sitcom New Girl.
 He plays a love interest and fiancé of Hannah Simone's character Cece.

 Bhabha has been playing the cello since he was very young and has performed around the world in symphonies, as well as with different chamber ensembles.
-He has played cello for the band He's My Brother She's My Sister, a Los Angeles-based group.
+He has played cello for the band He's My Brother She's My Sister, a Los Angeles–based group.
 He has been married to his husband since 2016.